NextMeal/menuformatter/README.md

 	    - The next week's menu in JSON.
   - `/uptime`
 	    - Program uptime and requests served.
+  - `/about`
+	    - About info text for Next Meal clients.
   - `/broadcast`
 	    - Any system messages for users to be notified about in plaintext.
 	    - Broadcasts may be specified in `-broadcast` command argument .
+  - `/leaderboard`
+	    - P2P leaderboard.

 - Listens on port specified in `$PORT` environment variable.